On the permutation equivariance principle for causal estimands: A class of permutation equivariant and complete vectors of estimands

-We next introduce a class of estimands that are both permutation-invariant and \emph{complete}.
-Here, a set of estimands is said to be complete if it captures all interaction effects concerning the $K$ action variables.
-For example, the class of estimands in Example \ref{eg2} is permutation-invariant but not complete, because it only captures first-order effects (defined by varying either $X_1$ or $X_2$ while holding the other constant) and thus fails to measure their interaction.
-To be considered complete, a class of estimands must account for contrasts among all nonempty subsets of $\calX$.
-Definition \ref{def:pi-estimands-defi} below presents this class of estimands in full generality for $K\geq2$. \begin{definition} With $K$ action variables, an interpretable complete class of estimands can be written as $\boldsymbol{\Delta}=\{\Delta_{\calY}:\emptyset\neq\calY\in 2^{\calX}\}$, where
+We next introduce a class of estimands vector that are both permutation equivariant and \emph{complete}.
+Here, a vector of estimands is said to be complete if it captures all interaction effects concerning the $K$ action variables.
+For example, the class of estimands in Example \ref{eg2} is permutation equivariant but not complete, because it only captures first-order effects (defined by varying the state of either $X_1$ or $X_2$ while holding the other constant) and thus fails to measure their second-order interaction.
+To be considered complete, a vector of estimands must account for contrasts among all nonempty subsets of $\calX$ up to the $K$-th order interaction effect.
+Definition \ref{def:pi-estimands-defi} below presents this class of vectors of estimands in full generality for $K\geq2$. \begin{definition} With $K$ action variables, an interpretable complete vector of estimands can be written as $\boldsymbol{\Delta}=\{\Delta_{\calY}:\emptyset\neq\calY\in 2^{\calX}\}$, where